DevDelvo/weatherForecast/README.md

 React for modularizing and reusing components

 This app was started with [create-react-app](https://github.com/facebook/create-react-app)

+## Thought Processes

+    At the start of the project, I knew I wanted to use just HTML, CSS and React to keep the app very simple.
+I'm familiar with

 ## Requirements
 #### A readme.md as described above